Surgical options for facet disease

 The most common type of traditional open facet disease surgery is known as spinal fusion.
 During this type of operation, the damaged disc that separates the arthritis-damaged vertebrae is removed and replaced with a bone graft.
 The surrounding vertebrae are stabilized with surgical implants, causing that region of the spine to be permanently immobilized.

-One of the biggest risks of traditional open spine surgery is that it is an extremely invasive operation that will require months of recovery and rehabilitation in order to regain full strength and mobility.
-Additionally, there is a significant risk of complication or even failed back surgery syndrome (FBSS) due to the cutting and detachment of the major back muscles during the procedure.
+One of the biggest risks of traditional open spine surgery is that it is an extremely invasive operation that will require between six months to a year of recovery and rehabilitation in order to regain full strength and mobility.
+Additionally, there is a significant risk of complication or even failed back surgery syndrome (FBSS) due to the cutting and detachment of the major back muscles during the procedure through a large 6- to 8-inch incision.